coreinfrastructure/best-practices-badge/criteria.md

         There MUST be no unpatched vulnerabilities of medium or high severity that have been *publicly* known for more than 60 days.
 The vulnerability must be patched and released by the project itself (patches may be developed elsewhere).
 The length of time here is somewhat arbitrary and is considered extremely long; it means that users will be left vulnerable to attackers worldwide for up to 60 days.
 A vulnerability becomes publicly known (for this purpose) once it has a CVE with publicly released information (reported in, for example, the National Vulnerability Database) or when the project has been informed *and* the information has been released to the public (possibly by the project).
 Note that projects SHOULD fix all critical vulnerabilities rapidly after they are reported; Google suggests that the upper bound should be 60 days from report until repair *even* when the report is private per http://googleonlinesecurity.blogspot.com/2010/07/rebooting-responsible-disclosure-focus.html .
 Note that this criterion only measures the time known to the public, *not* from the time that the project is informed, and thus in many cases this criterion is much easier to meet than Google's criterion.
 We intentionally chose to start measurement from the time of public knowledge, and not from the time reported to the project, because this is much easier to measure and verify by those *outside* the project.
 To determine if a vulnerability is medium to high severity, use https://nvd.nist.gov/cvss.cfm ; a CVSS 2.0 score of 4 or higher is considered medium to high severity (you can just use the CVSS base score for this purpose).
 *   **Security analysis:**
     -   *Static analysis*.
         At least one static analysis tool MUST be applied to the source code to look for defects, including vulnerabilities, and any discovered exploitable vulnerabilites MUST be fixed.
 A static analysis tool examines the software without executing it with specific inputs.
-For purposes of this criterion compiler warnings and "safe" language modes do not count as a static analysis tool (compilers are typically designed to avoid deep vulnerability analysis during compilation so that they can be focused on rapidly generating code).
+For purposes of this criterion compiler warnings and "safe" language modes do not count as a static analysis tool (compilers are typically designed to avoid deep defect or vulnerability analysis during compilation so that they can be focused on rapidly generating code).
 Examples of such tools include [Coverity Quality Analyzer](https://scan.coverity.com/), HP Fortify Static Code Analyzer, the clang static analyzer, FindBugs, and PMD.
 The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
 This criterion is not required if there is no OSS tool that can implement this criterion in the selected language.
     -   *Dynamic analysis*.
         At least one dynamic analysis tool MUST be applied and any discovered exploitable vulnerabilities fixed.
 A dynamic analysis tool examines the software by executing it with specific inputs.
-Examples include fuzzing tools (e.g., American Fuzzy Lop) and web application scanner (e.g., [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) and [w3af](http://w3af.org/)).
-For purposes of this criterion the dynamic analysis tool MUST vary the inputs in some way to look for various kinds of problems *or* be an automated test suite with at least 80% branch coverage.
-It is RECOMMENDED that if the software is application-level software written using an memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems MUST be used during at least one dynamic tool use, e.g., Address Sanitizer (ASAN) or valgrind.
+For example, the project may use a fuzzing tool (e.g., American Fuzzy Lop) or a web application scanner (e.g., [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) or [w3af](http://w3af.org/)).
+For purposes of this criterion the dynamic analysis tool MUST vary the inputs in some way to look for various kinds of problems *or* be an automated test suite with at least 80% branch coverage (the goal is to cover a significant portion of the program).
+It is RECOMMENDED that if the software is application-level software written using a memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems MUST be used during at least one dynamic tool use, e.g., Address Sanitizer (ASAN) or valgrind.
 It is RECOMMENDED that the software include many run-time assertions that are checked during dynamic analysis.
 The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.

 These are not the final criteria, but hopefully these give a flavor of what we are considering.
 Suggestions are welcome.